Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Eagles stats and trends

-- Philadelphia's games this year have hit the over on nine of 16 set point totals (56.2%).
+- Philadelphia's games this season have hit the over on nine of 16 set point totals (56.2%).

-- When Philadelphia records more than 20.8 points, it is 9-4 against the spread and 8-5 overall.
+- When Philadelphia scores more than 20.8 points, it is 9-4 against the spread and 8-5 overall.

-- In games that Philadelphia picks up more than 353.3 yards, the team is 5-3 against the spread and 5-3 overall.
+- Philadelphia is 5-3 against the spread and 5-3 overall when the team totals over 353.3 yards.

-- The Eagles have turned the ball over 15 times, 18 fewer times than the Cowboys have forced turnovers (33).

 Home and road insights

-- Philadelphia is 3-4 overall, and 4-3 against the spread, at home.
+- At home this season, Philadelphia is 3-4 overall and 4-3 against the spread.

+- The Eagles are unbeaten ATS (2-0) as 4-point underdogs or more at home.

-- This year, in seven games at home, Philadelphia has gone over the total five times.
+- In seven home games this year, Philadelphia has hit the over five times.

-- In away games, Dallas is 7-1 against the spread, and 6-2 overall.
+- Away from home, Dallas is 7-1 against the spread, and 6-2 overall.

-- On the road, the Cowboys are unbeaten ATS (3-0) as 4.5-point favorites or more.
+- The Cowboys are unbeaten ATS (3-0) as 4-point favorites or more on the road.

-- Dallas has gone over the total twice in eight away games this season.
+- In eight road games this year, Dallas has hit the over twice.

 Powered by Data Skrive.